AryaWkx/FindASeat_csci310/README.md

 - The circle button on the middle of buttom (but above the navigation bar) controls the clicking mode which can switch between info-displaying or reservation-action mode.
 - In info-displaying mode, you can click on the markers
 - In reserve-action mode, you can try to reserve a building if logged in
-- Any attemp to view profile page or reserve spots will prompt you to login if you are not
+- Any attempt to view profile page or reserve spots will prompt you to login if you are not

 ### Login & Signup
 - **A valid credential to log in: id = 0000000001, password = 12345678**.
 (Dummy inputs of reservation and reservation history have been put into this account)